yaikohi/yaikohi/README.md

 - 👋 Hi, I’m @yaikohi
 - 👀 I’m interested in front-end development and also in everything else...
-- 🌱 I’m currently experimenting with remixjs, prisma, and possibly tRPC
+- 🌱 I’m currently experimenting with remixjs, prisma, astrojs, bun, and soon possibly tRPC